 The Seven Churches

-John was tasked with the mission of sharing these messages with seven specific churches.
-They were all along a trade route; after they were read, the messages were circulated around to all the churches.
+John’s mission was to share these letters with seven specific churches.
+They were all along a trade route; after reading them, they circulated them around to all the churches.

-The messages were written around 95 A.D.
+John wrote these letters around 95 A.D.
 The church had been going for about six decades with two or three emperors.
-At the time they were written, Domitian was in power and the church was facing a great deal of persecution.
+Domitian ruled the empire and persecuted the church.

 Each letter followed a similar structure:

 - Commission: “To the angel of the church at ___ write:”

 - Character: This corresponds to the issue they need to address.

 - Call: “Whoever has ears, let them hear.”
 This is a call for all of us.
 Are we actually internalizing what we’re hearing?

 - Challenge: Those that overcome will receive a reward.
 It may not be now, in this life, but as Paul wrote in 2 Corinthians, “Our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.”
 Later, in Revelation 22, God also promises that he will reward us.
 Chip summarized it by saying that there’s nothing any of us will go through or have been through that Jesus hasn’t been through.
 Our high priest was tempted and went through every kind of trial.
 He understands.
 He wants us to get his perspective and allow him to go through it with us.

 The main problem in this church: they’ve lost their first love.
 They’re doing all the right things, including hating the practice of the Nicolaitans, but their hearts aren’t in the right place.
 Just like Jesus told us, we’re supposed to love the Lord your God with all your heart, with all your soul, and with all your mind.